Policy on Discontinuation of Obsolete Courses

 5. If a notification is received that a course will be offered within the next calendar year, RO will flag that course and track whether or not the course is indeed scheduled during that year.
-If it is not, the course will automatically be discontinued during the next annual review cycle; the department and school/college curriculum coordinators will be notified of the discontinuation.
+If it is not, the course will automatically be discontinued during the next annual review cycle.

-The review cycle will be initiated in April each year when the RO will generate and post the reports identifying course subject to discontinuation.
-The notification to department chairs and school/college curriculum coordinators will occur in early May.
-Parties will have until October 15 to notify RO of specific courses intended to be offered in the next calendar year or complete the appeal process for an extension.
+The review cycle will be initiated in April each year when the RO will generate lists and communications regarding courses subject to discontinuation.
+The notification to department chairs and school/college curriculum coordinators will occur in early April.
+Parties will have until November 1 to notify RO of specific courses intended to be offered in the next calendar year or complete the appeal process for an extension.

 The appeal process will be handled using a workflow process similar to the course approval process.
 Subject owners may complete an appeal form requesting an extension of up to two years.
 The appeal must be approved by their school/college curriculum committee and the University Curriculum Committee.
 Requests for extensions must be initiated and completely approved within the six month review window.
 If the appeal is successful they have an additional two years to offer the course during which the course will be exempt from the annual obsolete course review.
 If the course is not offered in this two year period it will automatically be discontinued.

 • RO identifies courses with no enrollment in past 8 years (starting with the current spring term)

 • RO notifies School/College contact of courses subject to inactivation

 • Time period to prevent course inactivation by course for the next 0-1 year (i.e. subsequent summer, fall, or spring terms)

 • Time period to appeal if a course is planned in next 1-2 years (i.e. beyond the next spring term)

 • Deadline for S/C curriculum committee to submit approved appeals